MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 * Reduce resolution
 * Stop using the PhotoVideoCamera

-## Implementation use Cases
+## Implementation Use Cases

 The SDK is designed to support two standard use cases to get information:

-* Event based
+* Event-based
-* Polling based
+* Polling-based

-Event based notification will provide the quickest feedback path to the application in case it needs to take action.
-However in some cases it may be more convenient for the developer to use a polling methodology.
+Event-based notification will provide the quickest feedback path to the application in case it needs to take action.
+However, in some cases it may be more convenient for the developer to use a polling methodology.

 > [!NOTE]
 > <!--Polling Note--> State information is update at most every few seconds for each peripheral, so polling any faster than that may waste CPU cycles.

-## Event Based API Usage
+## Event-Based API Usage

 ### Registering for Events